 - 10 to 28 weeks: see your doctor once every four weeks.

 - 28 to 36 weeks: see your doctor once every two weeks.

 - Last month through delivery: see your doctor once weekly

-As an expectant mom, you should consume plenty of fresh fruits and vegetables, dairy products (calcium can reduce the risk for preeclampsia) and lean protein.
+As an expectant mom, you should consume plenty of fresh fruits and vegetables, dairy products and lean protein.
 Avoid eating processed deli meat such as bologna, ham loaf or turkey as they may contain listeria.
 Remember, don’t overeat!
 You only need an extra 300 calories of nutrition per day.

 Expectant moms need around 8 to 9 hours of sleep per night.
 You may find yourself feeling more tired than usual.
 Naps are just fine if you’re feeling fatigued during the day.

 Some expectant mothers have a difficult time falling and staying asleep.
 If this happens to you, try sleeping with a body pillow or on your side with a pillow between your legs to increase blood flow.

 Staying active is one of the best ways you can stay healthy during your pregnancy.
 Exercising not only helps reduce fatigue, but it also makes the delivery experience easier.
 During the first trimester, avoid extremely strenuous activities.
 If you experience any cramping, stop immediately.